LionDev93/RentZend/README.md

 Hello, RentZend team.

-I am glad to have a test.
+I am glad to know you.

 -Front-End